 Participant Site: A site of a participant owner for which the participant owner agrees to participate in RSAP.

-Participant worker: A participant worker is a worker who has satisfied the opt-in procedures contained herein, and who is a member of one or more of the unions eligible to participate in RSAP.
+Participant worker: A participant worker is an eligible worker who has satisfied the enrolment procedures contained herein, and who is a member of one or more of the unions eligible to participate in RSAP.